-I have over 10 years of experience in the alternative healing and energy field as a healer and learner of the ancient sciences and arts.
+I have over 10 years of experience in the alternative healing and energy fields as a healer and learner of the ancient healing sciences.

 What Is Sound Healing?